-There are two options to apply for study permit extension:
+There are two options to apply for a study permit extension:

 - Paper (application processing time is longer and application fee must be paid online)

-- Create MyCIC account in the IRCC (formerly CIC) website.
-Write down your username, password and your security questions and keep them safely.
+- Create a MyCIC account on the IRCC (formerly CIC) website.
+Write down your username, password and your security questions and keep them safe.

 - Answer the questions and choose “Study Permit extension”